Battle of Hòa Mộc: The battle of Hòa Mộc

 The French approached the Chinese and Black Flag positions late in the morning of 2 March 1885.
 The enemy flags were down, and the Chinese trenches appeared to be deserted.
 The French shelled the trenches but there was no sign of life, so Giovanninelli sent forward a platoon of Tonkinese riflemen to draw any enemy fire.
 The Tonkinese were met with a murderous volley at point-blank range that killed or wounded 20 out of 30 men.

 Having established that the Hòa Mộc position was occupied, Giovanninelli attacked the left flank of the Chinese defensive line early in the afternoon.
 The first assault was made by chef de bataillon Comoy's Turco battalion.
 The Chinese exploded a mine in front of their trenches as the Algerians advanced, killing and wounding scores of the attackers, and the assault failed.
 One of the battalion's company commanders, Captain Rollandes, was mortally wounded in the attack.

 A second French assault, in mid-afternoon, was made by chef de bataillon Mahias's marine infantry battalion.
 The attack was met by accurate close range rifle fire, and also failed with heavy casualties.
 Giovanninelli reinforced the attackers with Lambinet's marine infantry battalion, and a third and final assault was made.
 This time the French broke through, capturing a large section of the enemy's forward trenches.
-To distract their attention, Liu Yongfu launched a counterattack against the French left flank, but it was driven off with heavy losses by the French reserves.